Thoughts on GamePass Games like Wolfenstein: Youngblood and More

 Eiyuden Chronicle: Rising is a “companion game” to the core game Eiyuden Chronicle: Hundred Heroes, which is still in development.
 Hundred Heroes is a Kickstarter headlined by Yoshitaka Murayama (story) and Junko Kawano (art), veterans of the original Suikoden.
 The Kickstarter is clearly designed to invoke the feel of the Suikoden series.
 Eiyuden Chronicle: Rising serves as a kind of teaser for the game world as well as a standalone, relatively casual, action RPG.
 As a teaser for a future game, it works reasonably well.
 Isolated from that context, I’m not sure it’s a great action RPG, although I did enjoy it.

-As Jay observed in a comment on a prior post, Eiyuden Chronicle: Rising is similar to Ys III (not just because many of the environments line up – that’s just a happy coincidence). → Are you a bad enough dude to rescue the article?
+As Jay observed in a comment on a prior post, Eiyuden Chronicle: Rising is similar to Ys III (not just because many of the environments line up – that’s just a happy coincidence).
+It’s a simple action RPG focused around exploration and resource collection.
+Although you get a few extra character mechanics over time, and you unlock additional party members, the pace and structure of the game incentivize you to play as main character CJ much of the time. → Destroy All Articles!
+2

 Aesthetic Gachaism